DanielNoord/pydocstringformatter/docs/usage.rst

     configuration:
       --exclude EXCLUDE     A comma separated list of glob patterns of file path names not to be formatted.
+      --summary-quotes-same-line
+                            Force the start of a multi-line docstring to be on the same line as the opening quotes.
+Similar to how this is enforced for single line docstrings.

     default formatters:
       these formatters are turned on by default